urbanscratcher/project-archon-cms/README.md

 - **UI Customization**: Font and font size can be customized, and dark mode is supported.

 ## Technical Focus
+- This project focused on creating functional UI components (drop-down menus, tables, drag-and-drop lists) from scratch.
+- I considered component design principles and structures to enhance component reusability.
+- Through small-scale development and manual testing, I reflected on UX and incorporated improvements.

 ## Demo
 1. Login & Registration